Category: business english idioms

 5. A group described as “a divided house” is:

-There you go — a practical collection of collaboration idioms you can start recognising and using right away.
+A practical collection of Collaboration Idioms you can start recognising and using right away.

 Happy learning,